tradingview/rest_integrations_docs/source/FAQ.rst

 ..
 Positions
 .. .........

-How does TradingView receive information about the events of the broker’s trading platform?
+How does TradingView receive information about the events of the broker\'s trading platform?
    We expect that all closed positions also will be sent to the `/positions`_ during the trading session.

    The same applies to executed orders.
-If we get an order with ``filled`` status in the /orders, then we show the user a message.
+If we get an order with ``filled`` status in the `/orders`_, then we show the user a message.

 ..
 Balances
 .. ........